 Managing Allergies at Easter?
 Check out our Top Tips to stay safe.

-1. Carry Auto-Injector at all times
+1. Carry Auto-Injectors at all times

 It’s important that your child sees you carrying the adrenaline pens at all times because research shows they are more likely to carry them themselves as teens & adults if they have seen you carry them at all times.
 As with all types of behaviour, they will model their own on what they have seen.
+Check out our range of insulated Epipen cases

 2. Is your child going to a party/egg hunt?